CTSIatUCSF/plumage/README.md

   templates.
 These customizations are stored in a way that allows for easy upgrades of the Plumage code and base templates.

-# 3. Quick Start Guide
+# 3. Quick start guide

 This quick start guide is intended to help technical users with an existing eagle-i installation get up and running with Plumage in